Mighel881/mobileOrder/README.md

 # mobileOrder v 1.0.1
-built and tested for ios 12.4, works with iOS 13
 **mobileOrder** is a prototype ordering app for popular bubble tea drinks
 customers can place orders before arrival to reduce wait times